90 Follow-Up Email Subject Lines from Real Campaigns

 A percentage like this helps us understand just how important your subject line can be in terms of both your initial email as well as your follow-up email.

-A nice cold outreach email subject line you could use to boost your sales process is this:
+Some nice cold outreach email subject lines you could use to boost your sales process are:

 Subject: Did I get stuck in your inbox?

-It’s a playful subject line that catches recipients attention, invoices curiosity and can be used by any salesperson out there when they want to make sure that their prospecting will get them some answers.
+These subject lines catch recipients’ attention, invoice curiosity, and can be used by any salesperson out there when they want to make sure that their prospecting will get them some answers.

 To get higher open rates for your emails and make sure that your follow-ups will get you the responses you want to close more sales, you need to have a subject line that’ll prompt the recipient to open your email and read the email body.

-This follow-up subject line does exactly that by asking the recipient a question and making them want to at least open your email.
+These follow-up subject lines do exactly that by asking the recipient a question and making them want to at least open your email.

 Use Case #7: After No Response for Influencer Outreach